-SMPT token holders' security interest in the intellectual property rights may affect our shareholder's interest in the Company.
+SMPT Tokenholders' security interest in the intellectual property rights may affect our shareholder's interest in the Company.

 SPLP acts as the intellectual property holding company of Smart Pharma, and holds all title, rights and ownership interest of the intellectual property rights developed by Smart-ACTTM ("Project IP").
-The SMPT tokens are secured by way of a floating charge against the Project IP to guarantee the distribution of accrued percentage of commercialization income entitled by the SMPT tokens (See "Prospectus Summary - Recent Events - Smart Pharma Token").
+The SMPT tokens are secured by way of a floating charge against the Project IP to guarantee the distribution of accrued salesbased royalties, sublicensing income or additional cash flow generated by drug candidates developed by the Smart-ACTTM platform (See "Prospectus Summary - Recent Events - Smart Pharma Token").

+Therefore, regardless of the number of the SMPT tokens sold and the amount of proceeds raised from the token sales, Tokenholders will only be eligible to receive a Token Distribution if any sales-based royalties, sublicensing income or additional cash flow is generated by drug candidates developed by the Smart-ACTTM platform, as and when SPLP declares the distribution.

-Therefore, whatever amount of the SMPT tokens are sold, such Tokenholders will be eligible to receive a Token Distribution, should SPLP declare such a distribution.
-Because a Token Distribution is based on the commercialization income derived from the eventual commercialization of intellectual property rights of drug candidates discovered under the Smart-ACTTM platform and because such distributions are secured by a security interest in such intellectual property rights.
-If and when SPLP defaults in its distribution obligations to the Tokenholders, or in the event of liquidation, dissolution or winding up of SPLP, the floating charge may crystallize into a fixed charge over the charged assets, namely, the Project IP, while a receiver may be appointed by the Tokenholders to sell off the Project IP.
-Such circumstances, if occurred, may trigger a breach of any commercialization agreements between Smart Pharma and third parties with respect to the repurposed drug project, thus affecting the business, revenue and reputation of the Company.
+Because the Token Distribution is secured by a security interest in such intellectual property rights, if and when SPLP defaults in its distribution obligations to the Tokenholders, or in the event of liquidation, dissolution or winding up of SPLP, the floating charge may crystallize into a fixed charge over the charged assets (i.e., the Project IP owned by SPLP), while a receiver may be appointed by the Tokenholders to sell off the Project IP.
+If this were to occur, the disposal of the Project IP by an appointed receiver may trigger a breach of any commercialization agreements between Smart Pharma and third parties with respect to the repurposed drug project, which may in turn affect our business, revenue and reputation.